cloudcampbd/cloudninja/README.md

 #### 3.1.1.
 New User Sign-Up
 Users can register using email, password, or social credentials.
 User signup options are as follows:
-1. Email Addres & Password
+A. Email Addres & Password
-2. Social Network integration
+B. Social Network integration
    - Google
    - Facebook
    - LinkedIn